Keren Lloyd Bright is a Senior Lecturer in Law. She was the Law School's Programme Director for over five years.

-From 1998 to 2005, Keren was Principal Lecturer in Business Law at the Oxford Institute of Legal Practice.
+Before joining the Open University, Keren was Principal Lecturer in Business Law at the Oxford Institute of Legal Practice.
 She was a member of the senior management team and course leader for Intellectual Property, Private Acquisitions and Business Accounts.
-During this time, Keren secured a sabbatical with the Clinical Law Programme at Monash University, Melbourne, Australia and a placement in the intellectual property department of Linklaters, a leading global law firm.
+During this period, Keren enjoyed a sabbatical with the Clinical Law Programme at Monash University, Melbourne, Australia and a placement in the intellectual property department of Linklaters, a leading global law firm.

-From 2006 to 2011, Keren held a consultancy with the UK Centre for Legal Education.
+Keren held a consultancy for many years with the UK Centre for Legal Education.
 UKCLE was the Law subject centre of the Higher Education Academy and was based at the University of Warwick.
 Her consultancy involved the professional development of law lecturers at universities across the UK and additionally, the authoring of teaching and assessment resources for law lecturers.

 In 2017, Keren was successful in her application for Senior Fellowship of the Higher Education Academy (SFHEA).